google/backup-dr-custom-roles/README.md

 chmod +x installActifioRoles.sh
 ./installActifioRoles.sh
 ```
-Close your Cloud Shell and refresh your browser window.
+Once the commands have run, close your Cloud Shell and refresh your browser window.

 ### New custom roles for Actifio GO